ChatleaShakira/Forecasting-Methods/README.md

 I would like to express my gratitude to the following individuals for their valuable contributions and support throughout the development of this project:
 - Jihan Sandrina Halim
 - Zahrah Mahfuzah

-I am also grateful to the open source community for their continuous inspiration and resources.
+Their hard work and teamwork have not only made this project possible but have also created an environment of creativity and efficiency.
+I am truly grateful for the opportunity to work alongside such talented individuals.

+Thank you for your outstanding contributions.

+Chatlea.